 - Excessive lime buildup – If you see a large lime buildup on the tank, tank heater or temperature probe, clean the area.
 Refer to your owner’s manual for specific cleaning instructions.

 - Dirty or damaged temperature probe – When the probe has too much lime buildup, descale it.
-If it’s broken, have it replaced by an authorized technician or service company.
+If it’s broken, have it replaced by an authorized technician.

-- Faulty electronic control board – If the control board is broken or measures low or zero voltage, have it replaced by a certified technician.
+- Faulty electronic control board – If the control board is broken or measures low or zero voltage, have it replaced by an authorized technician.

 Won’t Heat or Heating Takes Too Long

-If the coffee maker won’t heat or takes too long to heat, the potential issues below could be the culprit.
+If the coffee maker won’t heat or takes too long to heat, one of the potential issues below could be the culprit.

 - Tank heater issues – When the tank heaters fail, there could be a wiring issues or they could be broken.
 Have an authorized service technician repair the issue or replace them.

-- Broken electronic control board – If the control board is defective or measuring low or zero voltage, have it replaced by a certified technician.
+- Broken electronic control board – If the control board is defective or measuring low or zero voltage, have it replaced by an authorized technician.

 - Limit thermostat needs to be reset or replaced – The limit thermostat on the unit may need to be reset.
 Remove power from the brewer and reset it.
 Then, check for continuity through the limit thermostat.
-If it lacks continuity, have it replaced by a certified technician.
+If it lacks continuity, have it replaced by an authorized technician.

 Looking for more help troubleshooting a Bunn commercial coffee maker?
 Check out our collection of Bunn manuals for additional tips and instructions.